-Fund financial statements provide detailed information about the School District's major funds.
-The School District uses many funds to account for a multitude of financial transactions.
-However, the fund financial statements focus on the School District's most significant funds.
+The School District's fund financial statements provide detailed information about the most significant funds, not the School District as a whole.
+Some funds are required by State law and some by bond requirements.
 The School District's major governmental funds are the general fund, the capital projects fund, and the debt service fund.

-Governmental Funds - Most of the School District's activities are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end available for spending in future periods.
+Governmental Funds - The School District's activities are reported in governmental funds, which focus on the determination of financial position and change in financial position, not on income determination.
 These funds are reported using the modified accrual method of accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the School District's general government operations and the basic services it provides.
 Governmental fund information helps determine whether there are more or fewer financial resources that can be spent in the near future to finance educational programs.
-The relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds is reconciled in the financial statements.
+The relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds are reconciled to the financial statements.